palewire/django-calaccess-raw-data/docs/models.rst

             <td>juris_cd</td>
             <td>String (up to 4)</td>
             <td>No</td>
-            <td>Jurisdiction code: Office jurisdiction code.
+            <td>Office jurisdiction code.
 See CAL document for a list of legal values.</td>
         </tr>